After prime minister pledges to step down, uneasy quiet in Haiti capital | Law-Order

 Henry, 74, was appointed prime minister by Moise just before the late president was gunned down in his Port-au-Prince residence.
 But Henry was never elected and had repeatedly postponed elections, arguing that security should first be restored.
 Many Haitians angrily protested his continued rule and Washington had called on Henry to accelerate plans for free and fair elections.

-"The government that I'm leading will resign immediately after the installation of (a transition) council," said Henry in the late night video.
+"The government that I'm leading will resign immediately after the installation of (a transition) council," Henry said in the Monday video.
 "I'm asking all Haitians to remain calm and do everything they can for peace and stability to come back as fast as possible."
-Following his announcement, some Haitians celebrated, dancing in the streets of the capital while setting off fireworks, according to videos shared on social media.
+After his announcement, some Haitians celebrated, dancing in the streets of the capital while setting off fireworks, according to videos shared on social media.

 JAMAICA TALKS The talks in Jamaica on Monday stretched across more than seven hours and involved nearly 40 Haitian stakeholders, and culminated when Blinken struck a deal with regional body CARICOM on the makeup of the transitional council, according to a U.S. State Department official.